ComputerDaddyGuy/JFileTreePrettyPrinter/ROADMAP.md

 - [ ] Follow symlink option
 - [ ] Print optional legend for symlink/other file types symbols (at the end of the tree)
 - [ ] File attributes LineRenderer (size, author, createAt, etc.)
-- [ ] Alternative implementation option, just for fun (using DirectoryStream instead of Files.walkFileTree)